geezmolycos/vscode-hanzi-counter/README.md

 **Proper and intuitive result**

 It's harder to count words correctly than it seems.
 This extension uses Unicode properties to decide which type the character belongs to.
-It also uses modern segmentation Javascript API `Intl.Segmenter` to process combined characters and symbols.
+It also uses modern segmentation JavaScript API `Intl.Segmenter` to process combined characters and symbols.
 Greatly supports multiple scripts and emoji!

 The author hasn't learned Japanese and Korean language, but the results are correct. ([More details](comparison.md))